M$^2$IV: Towards Efficient and Fine-grained Multimodal In-Context Learning via Representation Engineering: Methodology

 By fully leveraging the MLP's semantic aggregation and storage capabilities, we can extend the M²IV self-distillation framework to many-shot ICL scenarios, overcoming the context window limitations of LVLM.
 Here, each context in $\mathcal{D}_\mathbf{C}$ contains more than 100 demonstrations, which are partitioned into overlapping windows of length $w$ with overlap $o$.
 Each subcontext is processed individually by the teacher model, and the outputs of its MLP branches are extracted as the semantic representation for that window.
 These representations are then sequentially aggregated in a pairwise manner until a final, comprehensive representation is obtained that encapsulates the semantic information of the entire $n$-shot context and serves as the teacher model's final MLP state.
+The detailed processing pipeline for many-shot M²IV is presented in Appendix \ref{many-shot}.